renji18/slooze_assignment_backend/README.md

 ### 4. Start the App

+The server should be running on port 8000, if not, please modify the base url in the frontend in src/lib/axios.ts

 ```code
 npm run start:dev
 ```

-The server will start on port 8000

 ## API Endpoints